 Telephone: +49 8631 986858-0

 A high level of experience, workmanship carried out by highly skilled and specialized workforce as well as the passion for timeless design make it possible to create unique and individual products.
 Products which you can immediately tell they are high class, not just on the outside, but also from within.
-A frame made out of hardwood, upholstery made out of cold foam or springs, a removable cover with sheep's wool as a bottom cover (which, for instance, prevents the pockets of the seating cushions from being seen) all stand for top quality made in Germany.
+A frame made out of hardwood and upholstery made out of cold foam or springs, all stand for top quality made in Germany.

 WERTHER furniture is perfect for individualists with high demands on quality and design.
-There are three styles to choose between: CLASSIC, BASIC and MODERN.
-Three styles covering a wide range of use for residential and commercial purposes to suit any requirement, for small or large rooms, delicate or not so.
+We are covering a wide range of use for residential and commercial purposes to suit any requirement, for small or large rooms, delicate or not so.
 Exclusive fabric collections from the best international fabric companies and weaving mills as well as selected German or European leather leave nothing to be desired.
 Special stitching and technically challenging details make every piece of furniture unique.
 Additional side furniture complement the programmes.

 With the label "Made in Germany" we consciously chose Germany as the place of production as this enables us to achieve our ambitious goals successfully in the long term.